NotHansCYDIa/SubstituteModuler/README.md

 # SubstituteModuler
-SubstituteModuler is an app that configures onModuled
+SubstituteModuler is an app that configures onModuled and was made in SwiftUI..